List of programs broadcast by Disney Channel (South Korea)

 This is a list of television programs currently broadcast (in first-run or reruns), scheduled to be broadcast or formerly broadcast on Disney Channel, while the show was defunct on September 30, 2021.
-Owned by Disney Channels Korea Ltd., a joint venture between The Walt Disney Company (Korea), LLC, and the Disney Branded Television unit of Disney International Operations.
+The channel was owned by Disney Channels Korea Ltd., a joint venture between The Walt Disney Company (Korea) LLC, and the Disney Branded Television unit of Disney International Operations.